cmlarsen/fechtonomicon/MARKETING.md

 The app automatically tracks which cards you've studied and ensures you see new content first.
 Once you've reviewed all cards, the cycle begins again.

 ### Widget Integration
-Add The Fechto widget to your home screen and learn passively throughout the day.
+Add Fechtonomicon widget to your home screen and learn passively throughout the day.
 The widget updates hourly with new flashcards.

 ### Search & Browse
 Quickly find specific terms or browse by discipline.
 Perfect for looking up terminology during training.

 ### Community Corrections
 Spot an error?
 Submit corrections directly through the app.
-Your contributions help improve The Fechto for everyone.
+Your contributions help improve Fechtonomicon for everyone.

 ## 🏆 What Users Say